What You Should Know About Outdoor Shades

 Bigger, Bolder, Brighter Podcast – EP#4

-Can’t listen or watch the podcast episode about outdoor shades?
+Can’t listen to or watch the podcast episode about outdoor shades?

 In Florida we experience hurricanes, so when people hear outdoor shades here, they automatically think of hurricane shades.
 That is not what we offer at SunCoast Blinds.
-What we do offer is a shade that will provide solar, wind, rain and insect control.
-So, if you have an outdoor space that you can’t live in, be at or look out because the sun’s kicking you in the face or the rain comes in making it an unmanageable space.
-You can drop down some of our exterior roller shades and create an entire new living canopy for yourself.
+What we do offer is a shade that will provide solar, wind, rain, and insect control.
+So, if you have an outdoor space that you can’t live in, be at, or look out because the sun’s kicking you in the face or the rain comes in making it an unmanageable space.
+You can drop down some of our exterior roller shades and create an entirely new living canopy for yourself.

 Sometimes we talk about closing a space in with glass or hurricane shutters.
 Anything can close you in, but that also takes away the sense of being outdoors and sometimes the view.
-Which is both reasons to why we love living in Florida.
+Which is the reason why we love living in Florida.
 We consider it the Superman of window fashions.

-What separates our shades from big box stores shades?
+What separates our shades from big box store shades?

 The problem with it is, it sets an expectation with the end retail client that says “I can buy an outdoor product from Costco for $200.
 How much worse can it be to buy one from SunCoast Blinds?”.
 So they give me a call, we weed out all the information and I tell them it’s $3000.
 They’re shocked.
 But it is not the same thing.
 We are apples and oranges.

 I’m not saying people have to spend that amount of money through us.
 But our product has benefits that you cannot physically get from other products.
-Plus, we’re going to give you longevity, durability, custom installation and service if anything would ever happen to your shades.
+Plus, we’re going to give you longevity, durability, custom installation, and service if anything ever happens to your shades.
 It just makes more sense to buy right and buy it once.
-A lot of the clients we have in Southwest Florida are seasonal, and you don’t want to spend your time down here repairing, maintaining or purchase a new shade every single year.
+A lot of the clients we have in Southwest Florida are seasonal, and you don’t want to spend your time down here repairing, maintaining, or purchasing a new shade every single year.

 85 mph shades